luxonis/depthai-hardware/docs/source/pages/articles/operative_temperature_range.rst

 Min temperature
 ---------------

-While an OAK camera would work below 0°C, a valid concern here is the **condensation** on the components with cycling the temperature - if the device isn't :ref:`waterproof <waterproof>`.
-Worst case would be turning the cameras on and completely off several times week or even a day.
-This would cause condensation on the components and because of that, the stress on components would be bigger.
-Solution would be to spray PCBAs with a conformal coating to protect the components against humidity.
+While the :ref:`RVC2 <RVC2>` SoC has the lowest operating temperature of -40°C, we have only tested our devices at the lowest ambient temperature of
+-25.1°C and they worked as expected.
+Minimum temperature would depend on the computational workload, as the VPU would generate more heat when running at full power, which would heat up the device.

-**Pro versions** (:ref:`OAK-D Pro`, :ref:`OAK-D Pro PoE`) have on-board IR laser dot projector that has an operating temperature range of 10°C - 60°C (abolute limit 0°C - 80°C).
-If you would like to use Pro devices below 0°C, we would suggest to first run the device (without projector) for a few minutes so the device heats up, which would also heat up the laser projector, hopefully above 10°C.
+Note that **Pro versions** (:ref:`OAK-D Pro`, :ref:`OAK-D Pro PoE`) have on-board IR laser dot projector that has an operating temperature range of 10°C - 60°C (absolute limit 0°C - 80°C).
+If you would like to use Pro devices below 0°C, we would suggest running the device (without projector) for a few minutes so the device heats up, which would also heat up the laser projector, hopefully above 10°C.